Word page

 Common questions

 • What does flibbertigibbet mean?
-It means a silly, flighty, or overly talkative person.
+A flibbertigibbet is a silly, flighty, or excessively talkative person.

 • How do you pronounce flibbertigibbet?
-It is usually pronounced FLIB-er-tee-jib-it.
+Pronounce it FLIB-er-tee-JIB-it.